“In or out, here or

-“C’mon, I need that like a heart transplant.
+“C’mon, I need that like a liver transplant.
 So I had no choice but to come back to San Francisco—been here, but not here, ever since.
 Driving around mostly, trying to dig out, you know, make up my mind—make the big decision.”

 “At this point, I wonder whether you’d even know a big decision if it hit you in the kabanza…”

 “Hey, gimme a break, Moon,” I nibbled at the fudgy frosted edges.
 “You know how convoluted this situation is.
 I mean, I’m really hamstrung.
 Took this room on Rivoli, up near Saturn Street, of all places—a sublet in a Victorian flat above the Haight I found on a UCSF bulletin board.
-Top floor, I could see the Golden Gate Bridge and Park.
+Top floor, I could see the Golden Gate Bridge.
 The guy was going to Yosemite for the weekend, just said to pay him the rent and partial deposit on Monday.
 Had the place to myself, free trial, I’d unpacked the car and everything.
 There were these beautiful hillside houses, and the ocean, but the whole neighborhood had cleared out of town, even the stores in Cole Valley were like totally deserted, no street fairs, nothing.
 Got lonely as hell…she was the only person I knew around here.
 You can see why I never made it to Monday…”